lukatolitch/tml-transliterators/README.md

 ### [2.2] Transliterator Construction

 Now that the input (the transliteration rules) has been specified, on clicking the ‘Compile’ button the app will automatically generate the _TML_ transliterators that transliterate the corresponding marked input text.
-The construction of the _TML_ transliterators proceeds in three steps:(1) first, from the each set of input transliteration rules a normalized transliteration map is constructed; (2) then, from these transliteration maps transliteration trees are constructed; and (3) finally, from these transliteration trees transliteration tables are constructed, which do the actual transliteration.
+The construction of the _TML_ transliterators proceeds in three steps:(1) first, from the each set of input transliteration rules a normalized transliteration map is constructed; (2) then, from these transliteration maps transliteration trees are constructed; and (3) finally, from these transliteration trees transliteration tables are constructed, which do the actual transliterations.

 ![Transliterator Construction](images/TMLTransliterators_Scheme_01.png)